Carnival Corporation & plc (CCL) Shares Plummet Below 1-Year High

 CCL’s Market Performance

-The stock of Carnival Corporation & plc (CCL) has seen a 20.70% increase in the past week, with a 43.12% rise in the past month, and a 84.80% gain in the past quarter.
-The volatility ratio for the week is 5.34%, and the volatility levels for the past 30 days are at 4.26% for CCL.
-The simple moving average for the past 20 days is 26.51% for CCL’s stock, with a 60.25% simple moving average for the past 200 days.
+The stock of Carnival Corporation & plc (CCL) has seen a -2.35% decrease in the past week, with a 42.59% rise in the past month, and a 70.74% gain in the past quarter.
+The volatility ratio for the week is 3.76%, and the volatility levels for the past 30 days are at 4.17% for CCL.
+The simple moving average for the last 20 days is 17.19% for CCL stock, with a simple moving average of 57.63% for the last 200 days.

 Analysts’ Opinion of CCL